Menu

 University of Applied Sciences Frankfurt

-The University of Music and Performing Arts is located in the center of Frankfurt and hosts about 1500 students from over 50 countries.
+The University of Music and Performing Arts is located in the center of Frankfurt and hosts about 1000 students from countries all around the world.
 As its name suggests, the university offers expertise in music, theatre, and dance.
 With a special focus on contemporary art, the university's teaching method is a combination of theory and practice.
-Also, the university fosters a dynamic research environment, encouraging the collaboration and correspondence of science and art.
+Also, the university fosters a dynamic research environment, encouraging collaboration and correspondence between science and art.

 Frankfurt School of Finance and Management

-The Frankfurt School is a private university that has a second campus in Hamburg, a study center in Munich, and offices in Nairobi, Kenya and Amman, Jordan.
+Frankfurt School is a private university that has a second campus in Hamburg, a study center in Munich, and offices in Nairobi, Kenya, and Amman, Jordan.
 The university is relatively new (it was established in 1957 as the Banking Academy), and it has been awarding PhDs since 2004.
-In 2007, it changed from the Banking Academy to the Frankfurt School, and the university's campus is almost brand new — its construction finished in 2017.
+In 2007, it changed from the Banking Academy to the Frankfurt School, and the university's campus is very new — its construction finished in 2017.
 The university is very job market-oriented, and students are given all the necessary tools during their studies to become competitive candidates in the international labor market.

 Good to know: